HL7/fhircast-docs/docs/specification/STU2.md

 ### Event Notification Response

-The subscriber SHALL respond to the notification with an appropriate HTTP status code.
-In the case of a successful notification, the subscriber SHALL respond with an HTTP [RFC7231] 2xx response code to indicate a success; otherwise, the subscriber SHALL respond with an HTTP error status code.
+The subscriber SHALL respond to the event notification with an appropriate HTTP status code.
+In the case of a successful notification, the subscriber SHALL respond with an HTTP [RFC7231] 200 (OK) or 202 (Accepted) response code to indicate a success; otherwise, the subscriber SHALL respond with an HTTP error status code.
 The Hub MAY use these statuses to track synchronization state.

+In the case of a successful notification, if the subscriber is able to implement the context change, an HTTP 200 (OK) is the appropriate code; if the subscriber has successfully received the event notification, but has not yet taken action: an HTTP 202 (Accepted).
+Following an HTTP 202 (Accepted), if the subscriber attempts and fails to follow the context described in the event notification, it SHOULD send a syncerror event to the hub documenting this failure in synchronization.

 #### `webhook` Event Notification Response Example